Harry Eisman: Early life and time in New York

-Harry Eisman was born in 1913 in Chișinău (currently in Moldova) in a Jewish family.
+Eisman was born into a Jewish family in Chișinău, Moldova (then Kishinev, in the Bessarabia Governorate of the Russian Empire) in December 1913.
 After being orphaned at the age of seven, Eisman emigrated to New York City to live with his oldest brother Alexander and their three sisters when he was nine.

 Eisman rose to prominence as an adolescent in New York after becoming involved in the activities of the children's organization of the Communist Party, the Young Pioneers of America (YPA).
-Eisman and his sister Eda first joined a YPA group in Brownsville, Brooklyn and later joined a troop in The Bronx.
+Eisman and his sister Eda first joined a YPA group in Brownsville, Brooklyn and later joined a troop in the Bronx.
 He was expelled from his school, PS 61, for leading a group of children who named themselves "The Lenin Unit" and distributed Communist pamphlets among New York schoolchildren.
 The Congressional Inquiry led by New York Congressman Hamilton Fish III identified Eisman as the leader of an "agitation" that had reached an estimated 3,500 youths with Communist propaganda.

 Eisman grew in prominence, and began writing articles for the Communist children's pamphlet Young Comrade and the adult Communist newspaper, the Daily Worker.
 He gave speeches at various local Communist events in New York City.
 In July 1928 he spoke at an event to launch Rebecca Grecht's Workers' Party campaign for New York's third State Assembly District.

 Eisman was a vocal critic of Racial segregation in the United States.
 In April 1929 after thirteen-year-old African American Henry Clarke was murdered in New York after winning a race at a school athletic meeting, Eisman attended and organized protests in Harlem and the Bronx.